This field is for validation purposes and should be left unchanged.

-Car insurance helps protect you, your car, and others financially.
+Car insurance helps protect you, your car, and others.
 But if you miss payments or let your policy lapse – even for a short period of time – it can lead to some problems.
 You might pay more in the long run and lose cover when you need it most.

 Let’s break down why it’s important to keep your car insurance up to date, what a car insurance policy lapse means, and what you can do if your policy has already lapsed.

-What is a car insurance policy lapse?
+What does a car insurance policy lapse mean?

 A car insurance policy lapse is when your insurance ends, and you no longer have active cover.
 This usually happens if you miss a payment, cancel your policy without getting a new one, or forget to renew it on time.